duncan3dc/sonos/README.md

 * getSpeakers() - Returns an array of Speaker instances that are in the group of this Controller
 * addSpeaker(Speaker $speaker) - Adds the specified speaker to the group of this Controller
 * removeSpeaker(Speaker $speaker) - Removes the specified speaker from the group of this Controller
+* setVolume(int $volume) - Set the current volume of all the speakers controlled by this Controller
+* adjustVolme(int $adjust) - Adjust the volume of all the speakers controlled by this Controller by a relative amount between -100 and 100

 Examples